tirkarp/covid19-resource-library/mobility/README.md

 ### Source Index
-This directory contains dataset from the following sources:
+This directory contains dataset from the sources below.
+For more descriptions, click on the link to each source.

 | Source | Description | Tags |
 |-|-|-|